klis87/redux-requests/packages/redux-requests-promise/README.md

 });
 ```

-`AbortController` is optional, by default is will use `AbortController` is available,
+`AbortController` is optional, by default it will use `AbortController` if available,
 with fallback to `DummyAbortController` which does nothing.
-If your invironment doesn't
+If your environment doesn't
 support `AbortController`, you could pass a [polyfill](https://github.com/mo/abortcontroller-polyfill).
 If you don't, requests abort won't work.